-For automated system use, the fast measurement speed, (EPM-200 readings per second, EPM-P-1,000 readings per second) make them ideal for programmed applications.
+For automated system use, the fast measurement speed, (EPM-200 readings per second, EPM-P-1,000 readings per second, P-series-1500 readings per second) make them ideal for programmed applications.
 Their digital-signal-processing (DSP) circuit architecture not only provides for powerful computation and averaging routines, but also results in the elimination of the standard range switch-time delays, thus speeding up the overall measurement speed.